What is a proforma invoice? Everything you need to know.

 What is a proforma invoice?

-It typically contains a date of issue, a description of what's being sold, and the total amount of the sale, as well as any taxes or fees that may be incurred.
 The goal of a proforma invoice is to avoid exposing your customer to any unanticipated charges or duties.

 As a result, proforma invoice templates generally include: